 The Personal Finance Anarchist Cookbook

-Of course, Lifehacker’s post got me thinking.
-If I were to write my own version of The Anarchist Cookbook that focused on dubious ideas that were guaranteed to — if you’ll pardon the expression — blow-up your personal finances, what recipes for disaster would I include in it?
+Of course, that got me thinking.
+If I were to write my own version of The Anarchist Cookbook that focused on dubious ideas that were usually guaranteed to — if you’ll pardon the expression — blow-up your personal finances, what recipes for disaster would I include in it?

 Here are a few financial Molotov cocktails for you:

 2. Delaying retirement savings contributions.
-If you start saving $200 a month at age 24 — earning a modest return of only 5 percent — you’ll have over $323,000 by the time you reach age 65.
+Compound growth is an ally of the young.
+Here’s why: If you start saving $200 a month at age 24 and earn 5% annually — (I know, but just play along) — you’ll have $323,000 when you’re 65.
 However, if you delay your contributions until you reach age 50, then you’ll have to save $1210 every month for 15 years with the same returns to end up in the same position.
 Good luck with that.
-Unfortunately, the money you save when you are older is much less valuable than the money you save when you are younger.
-That’s because compound interest is an ally of the young.

 3. Borrowing from your 401(k) retirement plan.
 Yes, you pay yourself back with interest.
 And, yes, the loan itself isn’t taxed.
 However, assuming you actually use the loan to pay for something else, you’ll repay the loan with money that is taxed.
 Then, when you finally make a 401(k) withdrawal in retirement, you will again have to pay taxes again.
 So, in essence, your loan eventually ends up being double taxed.
 Not very smart.